Machine translation

 Full post-editing (FPE)

-With FPE, raw MT is thoroughly reviewed and modified to ensure that there are no errors whatsoever.
+With full post-editing, the initial MT output is thoroughly reviewed and modified to ensure that there are no errors whatsoever.
 Where LPE focuses on the bare essentials of accuracy and legibility, FPE considers a number of factors, including but not limited to:

 • Stylistic and tonal consistency within the document (and with other appropriate documents)